NerdWalletOSS/dynamorm/README.rst

         "publisher": "Publishorama"
     })

-    # Work with the classes as objects
-    # You can pass attributes from the schema to the constructor
+    # Work with the classes as objects.
+You can pass attributes from the schema to the constructor
     foo = Book(isbn="12345678910", title="Foo", author="Mr. Bar",
                publisher="Publishorama")
     foo.save()